rfo909/RForth/README.md

 -----------------
 Forth to me is like some hefty macro assembler.
 Words are the macros, and much of base code is assembly.
-So also in RFOrth, where the virtual "assembly" operations, which are used to write ACode.txt is also available in the RFOrth language.
+So also in RFOrth, where the virtual "assembly" operations, which are used to write ACode.txt, are also available in the RFOrth language.

 This means words like "add" are really assembly words, that correspond to single byte operations.